LucasAntognoni/book-bot/README.md

-# book-bot
+# Sinbad the Sailor
-A Telegram Bot to help you find your next adventure 📖
+A Telegram Bot to help you find your next adventure 📜